Application for the Establishment of a Danger Area

 - Communication protocols with other aircraft/pilots

-- A map of the danger area (preferably created using Dronechart).
+- Attach a map of the proposed area (e.g. created using the LFV Drone Map).

-- Any additional relevant information to support the application.
+- Include any additional relevant information that may assist in processing and assesing the application.

 How to Submit Your Application

-The complete application must be received by the Swedish Transport Agency no later than seven weeks before the planned establishment of the danger area.
+The complete application must be submitted to the Swedish Transport Agency no later than seven weeks prior to the intended start date of the danger area.

 Contact